Can Rafols dels Caus

 Items

-In a region dominated by Cava, Carlos Esteva is now regarded as one of the most influential figures in the development of fine still wines in the Penedes, and he was even involved in the creation of the Penedes DO.
-As the son of an aristocratic family, he could have chosen a more leisurely life, but everyone who knew him said he was ambitious, hard working, energetic, inventive, and above all, committed to showing the potential of the Penedes, and especially the Massis del Garraf, for making some of the world's finest wines.
-He worked hand in hand with everyone else in the vineyard and winery, and no task was too big or small or difficult for him to have a hand in.
+In a region dominated by Cava, Carlos Esteva is now regarded as one of the most influential figures in the development of fine still wines in the Penedes, even helping to establish the Penedes DO.
+He's been described as pioneering, inventive, and above all, committed to showing the potential of the Penedes, and especially the Massis del Garraf, for making great wines.

 Can Ràfols dels Caus has been committed to quality and sustainability since their founding.
 The winery and vineyards have been certified organic since the 2013 vintage and only estate grapes are used in the wines.
-Grapes are always harvested by hand.
-The vineyards, fragmented into small plots, occupy around 90 hectares of land (of the 450ha estate) where 28 different varietals are grown.
 Carlos Esteva put his effort into highlighting the value of native varieties, Xarel·lo, Macabeu, and Sumoll, with some plots planted in 1934.
-These strains coexist with other varieties that have adapted perfectly to the Garraf Massif, such as Chenin Blanc, Merlot, Cabernet Sauvignon and Incrocio Manzoni.
+These coexist with other varieties that have adapted perfectly to the Garraf Massif, such as Chenin Blanc, Merlot, Cabernet Sauvignon and Incrocio Manzoni, among others.

-Sadly, Carlos passed away in 2023 after several years of health issues.
-Today the estate is run by Director Jordi Esteve, a trusted family friend who worked alongside Carlos for several years before his death, along with Julia Esteva, Carlos' youngest daughter.
-Their small team, including enologist David Mañas, makes decisions rooted in Carlos' vision of making some of the world's great wines at Can Rafols dels Caus.
+Sadly, after persevering through years of health struggles, Carlos passed away in 2023.
+Today the estate is run by Director Jordi Esteve, a trusted family friend who worked alongside Carlos for several years before his death, along with Julia Esteva, Carlos' daughter.
+Their small team, including enologist David Mañas, makes decisions rooted in Carlos' vision.